Next Camp: Summer 2023

 The idesign experience will simulate a microcosm of college life, including specific coursework in several disciplines from design psychology to model building; typical college experiences such as eating in the campus cafeteria and walking the campus; and discussions on how to succeed in the college atmosphere.

 Students will be introduced to structured experiences that systematically engage them in a design process through “making – testing – critiquing – and then remaking again”.
 We actively encourage experimentation and a willingness to try new things as each student creates their own path of experiences to a realization that “idesign”.

 iDesign is open to high school students (16 and up) and incoming college freshmen.

 Application and Cost

-The total cost of the workshop is $650.
-This includes a non-refundable application fee of $100, which must be enclosed with the application.
-Upon notification of acceptance to the iDesign camp, the remaining $550 fee is due by May 10.
+The total cost of the workshop is $700.
+This includes a non-refundable application fee of $100, which must be included at the time of registration.
+Upon notification of acceptance to the iDesign camp, the remaining $600 fee is due by May 15.

 Cost Includes: Instruction by MSU faculty and counselors, a t-shirt, supplies throughout the week, room + board in MSU residence hall dorm rooms and university fees for health services, equipment, facilities and libraries.

 Students will explore the different types of careers available with an interior design degree and how design majors in college and beyond spend their time.
 Additionally, we will learn to read and draw floor plans.